-tives outside the above requirements.
+Additional credits in department courses can be taken as electives outside the above requirements.
 No more than 60 credits can be taken within the college.
 Students are encouraged to pursue an optional transcriptable concentration or a department-affiliated minor to complement their major.
 Minors may be chosen from fiction filmmaking, documentary production, game design and development, information technology, or information and communication technology and development.
 Special topics and internships are also encouraged through enrollment in MI 491 and MI 493.
-Students interested in pursuing a concentration or minor should contact the Academic and Students Affairs Office in the College of Communication Arts and Sciences
+Students interested in pursuing a concentration or minor should contact the Academic and Students Affairs Office in the College of Communication Arts and Sciences.